 Conclusion

-Expeditions typically last 45 to 60 days, including acclimatization.
-Summit pushes vary: 12–16 hours (South Col) vs. 16–20 hours (North Col).
+Expeditions typically last 45 to 60 days, including acclimatisation.
+Summit push varies: 12–16 hours (South Col) vs 16–20 hours (North Col).